ga4gh/vrs/schema/defs/vrs/Genotype.rst

    *  - count
       - :ref:`Number` | :ref:`IndefiniteRange` | :ref:`DefiniteRange`
       - 1..1
-      - The total number of copies of all :ref:`MolecularVariation` at this locus, MUST be greater than or equal to the sum of :ref:`GenotypeMember` copy counts.
-If greater than the total counts, this implies additional  :ref:`MolecularVariation` that are expected to exist but are not explicitly indicated.
+      - The total number of copies of all :ref:`MolecularVariation` at this locus, MUST be greater than or equal to the sum of :ref:`GenotypeMember` copy counts and MUST be greater than or equal to 1.
+If greater than the total of GenotypeMember counts, this field describes  additional :ref:`MolecularVariation` that exist but are not  explicitly described.